HituziANDO/kamome/README.md

 # kamome

-***kamome is iOS/Android library sending messages between JavaScript and native code written by Objective-C or Java in the WebView.***
+***Kamome is iOS/Android library sending messages between JavaScript and native code written by Objective-C or Java in the WebView.***

 <img src="./README/images/illustration.png" width="410">

+Kamome provides common JavaScript interface for iOS and Android.

 ## Include in your app